-- (i) The Group had \$490,018 cash on hand at 30 June 2022; - (ii) The Group expects to have further capital raised in the open market or existing shareholders to fund working capital requirements. - (iii) Costs cutting measures can be undertaken to reduce operating cash outflows. - (iv) The convertible note of \$600,000 has been converted at the extraordinary general meeting on 6 October 2021. - (v) In terms of the remaining secured loans, the Group is in ongoing negotiations with the debt holders regarding the fund-raising situation and potential deferral of the loan repayment dates past the existing due date of July 2023. - (vi) The Group continues to focus on the completion of Bankable Feasibility Study which is expected to be finalised by calendar year 2023.
+- (i) The Group had \$550,182 cash on hand at 30 June 2023; - (ii) The Group expects to have further capital raised in the open market or existing shareholders to fund working capital requirements. - (iii) Costs cutting measures can be undertaken to reduce operating cash outflows. - (iv) In relation to the secured borrowings, the Group has renegotiated terms such that the loans will be rolled over and the repayment date extended to November 2024.
+The Group and Lenders are executing rollover loan agreements at the date of this report (refer to Note 12). - (v) The Group continues to focus on the completion of Bankable Feasibility Study which is expected to be finalised by first calendar quarter 2024.

-In the event that the Group is unable to obtain sufficient funds (specifically the raising of capital) to meet anticipated expenditure, there is a material uncertainty that may cast significant doubt upon the Company and the Group's ability to continue as a going concern and whether it will realise its assets and extinguish its liabilities in the normal course of business at the amounts stated in the financial report.
+In the event that the Group is unable to obtain sufficient funds (specifically the continued support from shareholder loans and the raising of capital) to meet anticipated expenditure, there is a material uncertainty that may cast significant doubt upon the Company and the Group's ability to continue as a going concern and whether it will realise its assets and extinguish its liabilities in the normal course of business at the amounts stated in the financial report.

-At the date of approval of this financial report, the directors are of the opinion that no asset or liability is likely to be realised for an amount different to which it is recorded in the financial statements at 30 June 2022.
+At the date of approval of this financial report, the directors are of the opinion that no asset or liability is likely to be realised for an amount different to which it is recorded in the financial statements at 30 June 2023.
 Accordingly, no adjustments have been made to the financial statements relating to the recoverability and classification of the asset carrying amounts or the amounts and classifications of liabilities that might be necessary should the Group be unable to continue as a going concern and meet its debt as and when they fall due.

-d.
-Interests in Joint Arrangements
+d. nterests in Joint Arrangements

-Under AASB 11 Joint Arrangements investments in joint arrangements are classified as either joint operations or joint ventures.
-The classification depends on the contractual rights and obligations of each investor, rather than the legal structure of the joint arrangement.
+Jnder AASB 11 Joint Arrangements investments in joint arrangements are classified as either joint operations or bint ventures.
+The classification depends on the contractual rights and obligations of each investor, rather than he legal structure of the joint arrangement.
 International Base Metals Limited has a joint venture.

-Interests in joint ventures are accounted for using the equity method, after initially being recognised at cost in the consolidated balance sheet.
+nterests in joint ventures are accounted for using the equity method, after initially being recognised at cost in he consolidated balance sheet.